WHAT’S IN THIS REVIEW?

 - Disclosed “root IP addresses and email addresses” twice in 2020

-Here are some of the extras you’ll find with the HMA VPN service.
+Here are a few additional features you’ll find with the HMA VPN service.

-A feature you’ll find with any competent provider, a kill switch will disconnect your device from the internet if you lose connection to the VPN server unexpectedly.
-HideMyAss ran for over 24 hours without dropping during testing, but it’s a nice feature to have nonetheless.
+A feature you’ll find with any competent provider, an automatic kill switch will disconnect your device from the internet if you lose connection to the VPN server unexpectedly.
+HMA ran for over 24 hours without dropping during testing, but it’s a nice feature to have nonetheless.

 In comparison to a traditional VPN connection, the IP Shuffle feature goes one step further by randomly changing the IP address during your VPN session.
-HMA claims that this ‘makes it harder for hackers, trackers, and attackers to pinpoint your location.”
+HMA claims that this “makes it harder for hackers, trackers, and attackers to pinpoint your location.”
 The feature is available on MacOS and Windows desktop devices and can be seen in the image below.